kalfeher/blog_code/expiry-checker/README.md

 For detailed instructions on building the container refer to the file `lambda/container/cert-expiry-checker.md`.

 ### Requirements
 1. AWS account.
-You can probably adapt this to another cloud provider with container execution options, with only minor effort.
+It probably wouldn't be that hard to adapt this to another cloud provider with container execution options.
 2. SNS topic and subscribers to receive renewal warning notices.
 3. You'll need an account/role that can create and manage Lambda functions and ECR private repos